google/seqio/README.md

 ```

 indicating that the non-causal attention can be applied to the first five
 positions.
-Note that this feature seems trivial but for a packed dataset,
+Note that this feature seems trivial, but for a packed dataset
 the inputs and targets boundary are more nuanced.